jeremyreeder/gridscout/docs/journal.md

 ---
 layout: default
-title: The Manly Arts
+title: GridScout™ Journal
+permalink: /journal/
-permalink: /blog/
+redirect_from: /blog/
 ---

-# GridScout™ Blog
+# GridScout™ Journal
-Here's what's going on in the manly arts, from the [GridScout][gridscout] team.
+Here's what's going on in the manly arts, from the [GridScout™][gridscout] team.

 Subscribe: [Atom feed][feed]